technocapeman/NewsMaster/README.md

 2. Please ensure that your code is well-documented and well-formatted.
 3. When making a Pull Request, please enable "Allow edits from maintainers."
 This allows for the aforementioned GitHub Actions to find and replace the appropriate IP address code.

-Thank you for your contributions to NewsMaster!
+Thank you for contributing to NewsMaster!

 ## Credits
 Special thanks to [Mr. Bailey Hulsey](https://github.com/BaileyH) for educating and inspiring us with his knowledge of computer science!